Fumo di Londra: Plot

 Dante Fontana is an antique dealer from Perugia infatuated with the culture of the British upper classes.
 His wife and relatives mock him and snub him, seeing him as a silly daydreamer doing no serious work.
-Unfussed, Dante plans a vacation to London to learn more about the culture he so admires.
-However, once in London, he struggles to fit in, is awkward, often makes mistakes betraying his Italian origins, attracting the scorn of the British upper classes he would like to impress.
-After taking part in fox hunting, Dante is invited to the house of an English aristocrat who showed a supposedly ancient Etruscan statuette.
-Dante says the object is fake and breaks it, provoking the angry reaction of the English who open fire on him.
+Undaunted, Dante plans a vacation to London to learn more about the culture he so admires.
+However, once in London, he struggles to fit in, is awkward, often makes mistakes that betray his Italian origins, attracting the scorn of the British upper classes he would like to impress.
+After taking part in a fox hunt, Dante is invited to the house of an English aristocrat who shows him a supposedly ancient Etruscan statuette.
+Dante says the object is fake and breaks it, provoking an angry reaction from the English, who open fire on him.
 Terrified, Dante hides with a group of hippies and joins them in a demonstration.
-Arrested, Dante is sent back to Italy where he resumes his monotonous routine.
+Arrested, Dante is sent back to Italy, where he resumes his monotonous routine.

 Belvoir Castle was the location (as the country-house of the Duchess of Bradford).